11.1. Choosing Scale to Reveal Structure

 fig.show()

-The above histogram with its log-scaled x-axis essentially shows the same shape as the histogram of the transformed data.
-But, since the axis is displayed in the original units, we can directly read off the location of the modes in dollars.
+This histogram with its log-scaled x-axis essentially shows the same shape as the histogram of the transformed data.
+But since the axis is displayed in the original units, we can directly read off the location of the modes in dollars.
+Note that the bins get narrower to the right because the bin widths are equal on the USD scale but plotted on the log USD scale.
+Also note that \(\mu\) on the y-axis is \(10^{-6}\).

 The log transform can also reveal shape in scatter plots.
-Below, we’ve plotted building size on the x-axis and the lot size on the y-axis.
-It’s hard to see the shape in this plot since many of the points are crammed along the bottom of the data region.
+Here, we’ve plotted building size on the x-axis and lot size on the y-axis.
+It’s hard to see the shape in this plot since many of the points are crammed along the bottom of the data region:

 px.scatter(sfh, x='bsqft', y='lsqft',